 Definition of "truant."
 The new law explicitly defines "truant" as a child subject to compulsory school laws "having three (3) or more school days of unexcused absence during the current school year."
 The prior law did not define "truant."
 New definition for "habitual truancy."
 The new law streamlines the definition of "habitual truancy."
 Under the new law, "habitual truancy" is defined as a child subject to compulsory school laws "having six (6) or more school days of unexcused absences during the current school year."
-Therefore, a child is habitually truant once he or she accumulates six unexcused absences during the current school year."
+Therefore, a child is habitually truant once he or she accumulates six unexcused absences during the course of the school year.
+These absences do not need to run consecutively.
 Charter schools.
 The law substantially changes the way in which charter and cyber charter schools address student attendance by shifting responsibility from an authorizing school district to the charter school: